 J-1 Visa Social Media Manager Jobs

-Social Media Manager roles in the U.S. are available to exchange visitors through the J-1 Trainee or Intern program categories, depending on your career stage.
+Social Media Manager roles in the U.S. are available to exchange visitors through the J-1 visa Trainee or Intern program categories, depending on your career stage.
 Finding a host employer willing to coordinate with a State Department-designated sponsor organization for DS-2019 sponsorship requires a targeted, structured approach.

-See All Social Media Manager JobsOverview
+Find J-1 Visa Social Media Manager JobsOverview

-Showing 4 of 4+ Social Media Manager jobs
+Showing 5 of 73+ Social Media Manager jobs

-See all 4+ Social Media Manager jobs
+See all 73+ Social Media Manager Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Social Media Manager roles.